Morris Goldseker

-Morris Goldseker (December 24, 1898 - June 1973) was a real estate business tycoon, broker, and philanthropist.
+Morris Goldseker (December 24, 1898 – June 15, 1973) was a real estate business tycoon, broker, and philanthropist.
 He was President and Founder of M. Goldseker Real Estate Company, a Baltimore-based real-estate brokerage and services company, and is the founder of the Morris Goldseker Foundation.
 Goldseker became a prominent real estate investor and broker and multi-millionaire in Baltimore during his forty-two years in the real estate business.

 Early years

-Goldseker was born in Milinow, Poland the sixth of twelve children, of which four died in infancy.
+Goldseker was a Jewish immigrant born in Mlynov, Russia (now called Mlyniv, Ukraine), the sixth of twelve children, of whom four died in infancy.
 His father was a fish rancher.
 Goldseker attended elementary and parochial school.
-He emigrated to the United States, arriving in Baltimore, Maryland on board of the ship Reim on August 28, 1914.
+He emigrated to the United States, arriving in Baltimore, Maryland on board of the ship Rhein on August 28, 1913.

 His first job was at Fried Pants Shop, he then worked at his uncle's grocery store.
 In 1921 at age twenty-three, he and a partner acquired a grocery store.
 Soon after he began purchasing row homes for investment purposes.
 He taught himself the mechanics of real estate transactions, collecting rents, marketing, checking credit, and backgrounds of applicants, keeping books, paying bills, and forfeiting properties of tenants who did not pay.